 Follow basic teacher instructions (“Turn to page 5”)

-Understand short, adapted dialogues
+Understand short, adapted dialogues or texts

 Read short, routine workplace emails (“Meeting at 10am”)